troutacular/_starter/README.md

 This project's settings are controlled by the Gulp config file `gulpfile.js` in the root directory.

-In this file is the `project_info` variable object.
-This object controls and sets the following information on compiling:
+In this file is the `project_info`, `config`, and `paths` variable objects.
+These objects control and sets the following information on compiling:

 - Sets the following variables in `assets-source/sass/variables/config.scss`:
   - `$version__project` for sprite image version reference.